RishikaRavichandran/Crop-Recommendation-System-Python-PowerBI/README.md

   - Predicted crop visualized by conditions
   - Dynamic visuals and slicers for better analysis

-- `Analysis Report`: A pdf report containing the summary.
+- `Analysis Report`: A summary report (PDF) highlighting the objective, methodology, key observations from the EDA, model performance, and insights derived from the dashboard.
 ---

 ## ⚙️ Tools Used